Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/README.md

 institute: School of Computer Science and Electronic Engineering, Bangor University
 ---

-# Lab 7 -- From motion detection to motion tracking
+# Lab 7 -- From motion detection to motion tracking and motion estimation in Python

 - (worth 25% of Assignment 2)
 - Deadline: 24/11/2021 at 23:59